 If you prefer a less messy option, you can use chicken drumsticks or boneless, skinless chicken thighs instead (see the recipe notes).

-You could also try them without the rice or greens as a party food (great for watching sports games!).
+You could also try them without the rice or greens as a party food (great for watching sport!).

 PRINT RECIPE PDF